vector-of-bool/bpt/docs/dev/testing.rst

 Writing Tests
 *************

-If a particular aspect of ``dds`` can be tested in isolation and within a few dozen milliseconds, you should prefer to test it as a unit test in a ``*.test.cpp`` file.
+If a particular aspect of ``bpt`` can be tested in isolation and within a few dozen milliseconds, you should prefer to test it as a unit test in a ``*.test.cpp`` file.
 The ``pytest`` tests are intended to perform full end-to-end feature and error handling tests.